 Conclusion

-You’ve got the right tip for the right job—now make the cut.
-Use Standard for general stock, FineCut for thin precision, and Gouging when you’re sculpting metal like a laser-guided chisel.
+You’ve got the right tip for the right job, now make the cut.
+Use Standard for general stock, FineCut for thin precision, and Gouging when you need controlled metal removal.
 Match tip size and amperage to thickness, confirm standoff and travel speed, and lock in a solid ground.
 Distinguish cutting vs. gouging technique, manage kerf, and monitor consumables.
 When arc quality drifts, swap parts.
-Execute the process, not the material—repeatably, safely, efficiently.
+Execute the process repeatably, safely, and efficiently.